nachocaru/xaprb.com/content/blog/2007-10-03-how-to-check-and-optimize-mysql-tables-in-parallel.md

 1. You're running `mysql-parallel-dump` with all the ordinary options.
 Some of them are really specific to dumping data, but not all that many -- most of the options are about choosing which databases to include and exclude, and so on.
 2. You're adding a double dash `--` to make it stop processing any further options.
-3. The rest of the arguments are being treated as a system command, but&#8230;
+3. The rest of the arguments are being treated as a system command, but...
 4. Not before interpolating the database and table name into them.
 The %D and %N are a little macro language.
 There are some other macros too -- see the documentation.

 The net effect is to loop through all the tables and run `OPTIMIZE TABLE` on them.